spectrocloud/librarium/content/docs/09-registries-and-packs/1-adding-a-custom-registry.md

   Once you upload the *.pem* certificate file and click the **Validate** button, Palette will perform the TLS verification to affirm the certificate's authenticity before establishing a communication channel.

 6. Select the **Insecure Skip TLS Verify** checkbox if you do not want an HTTPS connection between Palette and your pack registry server.
-Suppose you upload a TLS certificate and also select the **Insecure Skip TLS Verify** checkbox.
-In that case, the **Insecure Skip TLS Verify** checkbox value will take precedence.
+If you upload a TLS certificate and also select the **Insecure Skip TLS Verify** checkbox.
+The **Insecure Skip TLS Verify** checkbox value will take precedence in that case.

 7. Click the **Confirm** button to finish configuring the pack registry server.
 After you finish the configuration, Palette will periodically synchronize with the pack registry server to download pack updates, if any.